Legal Agreement: Terms of Service

 To maintain safe business operations, it may be necessary for our staff to work from an alternative work location if, for example, instructions from a third party mean that entry into our current workplace is not permitted.
 Your flexibility in this regard will be required.

 Staff have been briefed on symptoms of COVID-19 and have been told to stay home if they are feeling unwell.
+All staff at The Thrive Network are fully vaccinated against COVID-19.

 The organisation operates a zero tolerance policy to all forms of harassment and bullying in the workplace.
 We will not tolerate any unacceptable behaviour to colleagues, suppliers, members of the public etc.